 Whitmer spent the day in Southeast Michigan, starting with the annual Pancakes & Politics Breakfast in Detroit.

-She also toured Henry Ford Community College, where she made her pitch to close the skills gap and touted her plans to increase post-high school attainment in Michigan with new scholarships.
+She also toured Henry Ford College, where she made her pitch to close the skills gap and touted her plans to increase post-high school attainment in Michigan with new scholarships.